detectorvision/deltamasses/readme.md

 Right now, there is no official download for end-users.
 This will follow soon.

-Java developers with Eclipse experience:
+## Java developers with Git and Eclipse experience:

-Clone the deltamasses repository  on a windows machine and install eclipse 32bit ( also on 64 bit machines ).
+Clone the deltamasses repository  on a windows machine

+Install Eclipse Oxygen IDE for Java Developers 32 bit ( not 64 bit due to xswt libraries )

-Import via Import->Projets from Folder or Archive->choose the deltamasses folder
+Import deltaMasses via Import->Projets from Folder or Archive->choose the deltamasses folder

 Install postgresql for database support.